weekend37/string-kernels/README.md

 Implementation of the **Polynomial String Kernel** and a fast **String Kernel** implementation as described in [our paper](https://www.biorxiv.org/content/10.1101/2021.09.19.460980v1).

+- Linear time computation

-Compatible and ready for easy plug-in to Scikit-Learn's Support Vector Machines.
+- Compatible and ready for easy plug-in to Scikit-Learn's Support Vector Machines.

+- Supports multithreading.

 <img caption="String Kernel Computations" src="doc/fig/triangular_numbers.png">